xcart/xcart-docs/_pages/kb_en/modules/booking/booking_module_getting_started.md

 order: 130
 ---

-To start using the module "Booking":
+To start using the addon "Booking":

-1. Install and enable the module "Booking".
+1. Install and enable the addon.
-    See {% link "«Booking» module: System requirements and installation" ref_0l095Fro %}.
+    See {% link "Booking Addon: System Requirements and Installation" ref_0l095Fro %}.

-2. If you think you will need to configure variants for your bookable products, make sure the module "Product Variants" is also installed and enabled.
+2. If you think you will need to configure variants for your bookable products, make sure the addon "Product Variants" is also installed and enabled.
-    See {% link "Product variants" ref_0uApuQfx %}.
+    See {% link "Product Variants" ref_0uApuQfx %}.

 3. Try creating your first bookable product.
-    See {% link "Setting up a simple bookable product" ref_7o088Cca %} / {% link "Setting up a bookable product with variants" ref_5BTPsMUx %}.
+    See {% link "Setting up a Simple Bookable Product" ref_7o088Cca %} / {% link "Setting up a Bookable Product with Variants" ref_5BTPsMUx %}.

-4. If needed, adjust the text labels for the "Booking" module to go well with your type of bookable products.
+4. If needed, adjust the text labels for the addon "Booking" to go well with your type of bookable products.
-    See {% link "Editing «Booking» module text labels to your needs" ref_slH6gvha %}.
+    See {% link "Editing Booking-related Text Labels to Your Needs" ref_slH6gvha %}.

 5. Add more bookable products if needed.